<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Clinical Supervision &amp; Consultation in BC - This may be a good fit if…</image:title>

-<image:caption>You are an emerging clinician growing into your professional identity You want consultation that honours your developmental stage You value reflection on relational and parallel processes You are navigating personal life events alongside clinical work You value thoughtful, process-oriented supervision You want mentorship that strengthens both skill and self-trust</image:caption>
+<image:caption>You are an emerging clinician growing into your professional identity and clinical voice You want consultation that honours your developmental stage rather than expecting perfection You value thoughtful reflection on relational dynamics, attachment, and parallel process You often leave sessions thinking about your clients long after the workday ends You are navigating personal life experiences alongside the emotional demands of clinical work You value depth, curiosity, and process-oriented supervision You want mentorship that strengthens both skill and self-trust</image:caption>

 </image:image>